Local Employment and Economic Development (LEED Programme)

 Our internship programme is designed to bring highly qualified and motivated students with strong analytical background and research interest in regional and local economic issues to the OECD Trento Centre.
 Its main goal is to give successful candidates the opportunity to improve their analytical and technical skills in an international environment.

-Due to the coronavirus emergency, the internship programme at the OECD Trento Centre for Local Development is suspended until further notice
+Due to the COVID-19 emergency, the internship programme at the OECD Trento Centre for Local Development can take place only remotely

 The OECD Trento Centre